Where are the best places to watch the SF parade? Inquiring minds want to know, so here they are...

 The parade starts at Second and Market Streets, downtown and works its way past Union Square, ending up in Chinatown at Kearny and Washington.

-As I went along the route, I looked for spots on the second floor or above that would make for better views above the heads of the crowd.
-Result: slim pickings, but there are a few good spots!
+As I went along the route, I looked for good places to stand, and also for spots on the second floor or above: basically, any position that would make for better views above the heads of the crowd.
+Result: slim pickings, but there are some good spots!
 Here are the highlights.

 The parade begins at Second and Market.